What would you get from a robot vacuum below $300? Most likely, a product that would only pinball around.

 The Roborock E4 is only compatible with the Xiaomi Home App.
 Don’t expect the same level of functionality as you’d get from the S5 or S5 Max.

-However, for the price, it has one of the more feature-rich apps.
+However, it has one of the more feature-rich apps for the price.

 I’ll quickly run through the different features.

-You’ll have access to the scheduling feature that lets users specify not only the time but also the frequency – whether you want it to run every day, only on weekdays, only on weekends, or specific days and the cleaning mode.
+You’ll have access to the scheduling feature that lets users specify the time and the frequency – whether you want it to run every day, only on weekdays, only on weekends, or specific days and the cleaning mode.

 So far, I have not seen a robot with this level of customization below $300.